recordings on spirit mountain

 On that first evening, she introduced me to her piano and said that the time had come for her to leave the land.
 I asked if I could stay.
 She said yes.
 During the 6 months of living in the ashram, I composed and recorded On Spirit Mountain and Between Heaven and Earth.

 My method for writing was simple.
 I woke each sunrise and sat in japa meditation.
 I then walked, observing nature, practicing silence, thinking only of what I saw before me.
 This practice is not easy, the mind is a monkey, but the monkey can be trained.
 After a good walk and a heart full of prayer, I sat at the piano and music introduced itself.
 Already existing, I had to learn it.
-And in learning its mood and character,
+And in learning its mood and character, I became a pianist, a romantic minimalist.

 Spirit Mountain is a peaceful place, expansive sky's populated by surreal clouds and stars shining in unidentified ways.
 Theres rhythm in the dirt and music in the trees, and there is wisdom in the air.